 A Website Security Audit is a process that assesses your web system; including core, extensions, themes and other infrastructure for vulnerabilities & loopholes.
 A thorough web security audit, typically involves static & dynamic code analysis, business logic error testing, configuration tests, etc.

 Website Security audits enlist all hidden vulnerabilities in your website and security infrastructure and are generally followed/accompanied by a Penetration test.
 While a security audit’s purpose is to evaluate and pinpoint the vulnerable areas, a Penetration test revolves around exploiting them.
-Pentests are nothing but emulating a hacker and a real-life attack situation and exploit the vulnerabilities to find the risk each vulnerability holds.
+Pentests are nothing but emulating a hacker and a real-life attack situation and exploiting the vulnerabilities to find the risk attached to each vulnerability.

 The most reliable Security audits make use of both automated tools and human acumen.
 Astra Security’s VAPT Program (tailored to your tech stack) would be an apt example of this.
-Astra uses advanced security tools in addition to the expert vigilance and brainpower to conduct an end to end website security audit.
+We use advanced security tools in addition to expert vigilance and brainpower to conduct an end-to-end website security audit.